Abdullah-9862873/Full_Stack_Ecommerce_Site_Part_2/README.md

 	    })
 	})

-Step 44: Now you can remove the ".catch" method inside "database.js" and your " database.js" will look like
+Step 44: Now you can remove the ".catch" method inside "database.js" and your " database.js" will look like.

 	const mongoose = require("mongoose");

 	const connectDatabase = ()=>{